OmarBedawi/my_first_e-store/README.md

     information about the order.
 * #### Account Creation
     * Users can create an account with E-Book Store website and this automatically creates a UserAccount entry for the User in the database.
-They can use the account to view past orders.
+Users can use the account to view past orders.
 * #### User Account
     * Users can store their details and use them next time a user reaches the Checkout page.